 Richard Vurdela is Program Head and Faculty at the BCIT School of Business, Business Operations Management Program and has taught into the Sustainable Business Leadership Program since its inception.
 Richard has 25 years of experience teaching at both an undergraduate and graduate level.
 He draws on a 30-year career in operations in a range of market sectors and has diverse experience in quality management, project management and business improvement initiatives across Canada.
 He holds a Bachelors of Applied Science and an MBA.
 Richard is a Senior Member of the American Society for Quality (ASQ) and a Past Chair of the Vancouver Section.
 He is a Certified Project Management Professional (PMP) with the Project Management Institute.

-Ivy Wan is a Manager in KPMG’s Sustainability Services group.
-She is a Chartered Professional Accountant that brings together her background in business and her passion for sustainability to advise clients on measuring and managing their climate impacts.
-Ivy works on a range of sustainability-related services including measurement and reporting, strategy, assurance, ESG and climate risk identification, materiality assessments and greenhouse gas emissions estimates and verifications.
-Ivy has experience performing financial and non-financial assurance for various companies based in Canada and internationally.
-Ivy holds a Masters in Professional Accounting from the University of Saskatchewan and a Bachelors of Commerce in Accounting from University of British Columbia.
+Ivy Wan is part of Canfor’s Sustainability Team as the Sustainability and ESG Disclosures Manager.
+She is a Chartered Professional Accountant that brings together her background in business and her passion for sustainability to provide expertise on how to measure and manage ESG performance.
+She worked at KPMG in the Sustainability Services group advising various companies in Canada and internationally on their sustainability reporting strategy and developing key targets and metrics.
+Ivy has experience working on a range of sustainability-related services including measurement and reporting, strategy, assurance, ESG and climate risk identification, materiality assessments and greenhouse gas emissions estimates and verifications.
+Ivy teaches the Impact Measurement and Reporting class in BCIT’s Sustainable Business Leadership program.

 Jason Young is Faculty at the BCIT School of Business + Media, Business Operations Management Program.
 With over 18 years experience working in various manufacturing organizations both in house and as a consultant, Jason specializes in helping organizations reduce waste in all of its forms.
 Never interested in managing “the old fashioned way,” Jason focuses on embedding continuous improvement in organizations.
 What gives Jason the most joy is the ability to help people rise to the next challenge and their next career move, which is why he became a full-time instructor at BCIT in 2015.
 Jason takes pride in helping to build the next generation of leaders who will embrace continuous improvement and evolve our organizations.